NAbiramsekar/Abiram/README.md

 # About Me

 Hi!
-I'm **N Abiram Sekar**, an aspiring Electronics and Communication Engineering student with a passion for technology and problem-solving.
+I'm **Abiram**, an aspiring Electronics and Communication Engineering student with a passion for technology and problem-solving.

 - Recently graduated **B.Tech in ECE** (Narayana Engineering College, Nellore, CGPA: 7.5).
 - Experienced in **Web Development** (Laravel, PHP, JavaScript, Bootstrap), **Python**, **Java**, and **C**.